UPPMAX/programming_formalisms/docs/git/branches.md

 - issue

-??? example "Björns new requirements, using GitHub"
+??? example "Björn's new requirements, using GitHub"

     - Updated information on requirements